torchmd/mdgrad/README.md

   <img src="assets/logo.jpg" width="200">
 </p>

 PyTorch code for End-to-end differetiable molecular simulations.
-Complete code and demo coming soon.
+More docs and tutorials are comings.
+This repo is also under heavy development

+This repo features the following demos[https://github.com/wwang2/torchmd/tree/master/demo]:

+Differentiable folding of a polymer
+Learning interactions of pair correlation function Quantum isomerization of a minimal retinal model

 Paper: